-Skipping breakfast is the most common mistake people make when they are trying to lose weight is that they skip breakfast.
-Skipping breakfast over a period of time because the body gets used to the limited calories and in turn slows your metabolism down.
-So anytime you add it back to your routine it gets added to your system as extra calories (especially since the body is not used to it), lending evidence to your notion that eating breakfast makes you fat.
+Skipping breakfast is the most common mistake people make while trying to lose weight.
+Skipping breakfast often slows metabolism over a period of time because the body gets used to fewer calories.
+So anytime you add it back to your routine it gets added to your system as extra calories (especially since the body is not used to it), lending evidence to the notion that breakfast makes one fat.

 A nutritional breakdown of the popular brands of muesli:

 |Nutritional Information||Kellogg’s Fruit Magic (100 g)||Kellogg’s Nuts Delight (100 g)||Bagrry’s Muesli (100 g)||Bagrry’s Muesli with almond, date & raisin (100 g)|